 Anyone looking for MRO inventory best practices will benefit from these seven MRO inventory control tips:

 - Define the MRO inventory items that are business critical.
 There are some things that fall within MRO inventory that won’t cripple your business if they’re missing.
 But there are some that will.
 Identify those items, along with their usage rate and minimum reorder points.
 Whatever you do, don’t let the replenishment of these items slip through the cracks.

 - Consider the entire organization when purchasing MRO inventory.
 Similar or identical MRO items may be required for multiple teams across your business.
 Look at each team’s needs together and see where you can drive efficiencies or qualify for bulk-order discounts.

 - Talk to suppliers about VMI agreements.
 Offload inventory management to some truthworth suppliers and lean into a hybrid MRO approach.
 You may find, like many survey respondents, that employees are more productive, MRO inventory management is smoother, and your organization can better focus on its critical business objectives.

 - Use demand forecasting and analytics.
 Forecasting for MRO inventory isn’t intuitive because there is no explicit buyer demand for MRO items.
 But, like all successful inventory management strategies, MRO inventory management depends on demand forecasting.
 Know when your peak and low usage seasons are and adjust replenishment accordingly.
-Also, set key performance indicators (KPIs) like number of stockouts (helpful for setting buffer inventory), on-hand inventory, and reorder points and stick to them.
+Also, set key performance indicators (KPIs) like number of stockouts (helpful for planning safety stock levels), on-hand inventory, and reorder points and stick to them.

 - Store all MRO inventory in a central, controlled location.
 This central stock area can be audited with computer systems to track and control all the inventory there.
 This not only encourages automated inventory management, but discourages private inventories.
 We’ve found this is consistently one of the most impactful MRO inventory best practices.